-The Tawhiti Stream catchment, east of Hawera, is the location of several industries that include a meat processing plant, a rendering plant, and a trout hatchery.
+The Tawhiti Stream catchment, east of Hawera, is the location of several industries that include a meat processing plant, a meat rendering plant, and a trout hatchery.
 The companies that run these industries hold a number of resource consents to allow abstraction of water, discharge of stormwater to the stream, discharge of emissions into the air, disposal of paunch material to land, and placement of a structure across the stream.
-This report for the period July 2015 to June 2016 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the companies' environmental performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of the companies' activities.
+This report for the period July 2016-June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the companies' environmental performance during the period under review, and the results and effects of the companies' activities.

-Twelve resource consents are held, which include a total of 101 conditions setting out the requirements that the companies must satisfy.
+A total of 12 resource consents are held, which include a total of 102 conditions setting out the requirements that the companies must satisfy.